If you want to make a metal song with Garageband, there are a number of ways to do it.

 This is a plug-in that seems like it’s designed specifically for making dope guitar riffs with a lot of distortion.

-I recommend checking this one out if you want to get your hands on a distortion plug-in.
+I recommend checking this one out from Plugin Boutique as part of their Axe Pack if you want to get your hands on a distortion plug-in.

 You have to pay for this plug-in, however, if you don’t want too, that’s fine.
-Your guitar pedals or the amp designer and Garageband will work just fine.
+Your guitar pedals or the amp designer and Garageband will work just fine (you can also try the Destructor’s free trial from Blue Cat’s website).

 2) LePou Amps (Free)